03 February 2025

 January

-After a disappointing episode of Fighter G Gundam I decided to pivot to Getter Robo to get some more context for robot anime.
-Getter Robo was surprisingly good, and it gave me a window into a lot of the origins of robot anime (unfortunately I was never able to watch Mazinger, and Tetsujin didn't really hold my interest at the time I tried watching it).
+After a disappointing episode of Fighter G Gundam I decided to pivot to Getter Robo to get some more robot anime history.
+Getter Robo was surprisingly good, and it gave me a window into a lot of the origins of robot anime (unfortunately I was never able to watch Mazinger, and Tetsujin 28 didn't really hold my interest).

-I also watched Adult Media Yearbook 2024, a book by Kimi Rito, author of Eromanga Expressions.
+I also read Adult Media Yearbook 2024, a book by Kimi Rito, author of Eromanga Expressions.
 A not-so-guilty pleasure of mine is reading overly intellectual non-fiction about erotic subjects.
-I just think adult media forms are understudies and underappreciated considering how much value they've added to the world.
+I just think adult media forms are understudies and underappreciated considering how much influence they've had in all kinds of different art and media forms.

 In my enthusiasm for robots, and because I had so much free time, I decided to also check out the 30-year-old tactics RPG series Super Robot Wars.
 This series mashes up robots and characters from all kinds of robot anime series.
 The original game features characters from Gundam, Getter Robo, and Mazinger, and those three series act as a core for all future games (that I've played).